“How do I support my LGBTQIA students?”

 Here are some tips for getting started with LGBTQIA inclusivity in your classroom.

 - Map out your journey to allyship.
-Being an ally means that you stand in solidarity with the LGBTQIA community, that you are willing to fight for them in their challenges as well as celebrate with them in their successes.
+Being an ally means you stand in solidarity with the LGBTQIA community, are willing to fight for them in their challenges, and celebrate with them in their successes.
 Human Rights Campaign has many resources on how to begin with allyship.

 - Do not ask for students to present their pronouns unless they want to.
 Some students may not yet be aware of their identity, or perhaps have not told friends/family members about their identity.
 Leave room for them to make the choice to share their pronouns if and when they are ready.

 - Seek out professional development on LGBTQIA inclusivity, and continue to listen and learn.
-The flagship organization for this is GLSEN, which “aims to empower educators to act in allyship with LGBTQ students.”
+The flagship organization for this is the Gay, Lesbian, & Straight Education Network (GLSEN), which “aims to empower educators to act in allyship with LGBTQ students.”
 There are also multiple Twitter chats, articles, and lessons that advocate for LGBTQIA inclusivity in classrooms and schools.

 When I work with students and colleagues on LGBTQIA inclusivity, I find Pear Deck’s social-emotional learning and mindfulness templates to be extremely helpful.
 These templates give students and colleagues the opportunity to connect with each other, raise emotional awareness, and build empathy within the classroom community.
 Concepts like stress checks, describing different perspectives, and thinking critically about points of view can be helpful when introducing LGBTQIA inclusivity into your school community, especially for students who may be encountering this topic for the first time.